ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves: Dataset

 \section{Dataset}

-\textbf{DREAM Challenge Dataset:} To demonstrate the correctness of \fw{} and its applicability to a real-life problem, we utilized data from the first subchallenge of the Acute Myeloid Leukemia (AML) outcome prediction challenge from the DREAM Challenges \citep{noren2016crowdsourcing}.
-We chose the submission of the team with the lowest score in the leaderboard with accessible files, which is the team {\it Snail}.
+To demonstrate the correctness of \fw{} and its applicability to a real-life problem, we utilized the Acute Myeloid Leukemia (AML) dataset \footnote{ {\url{https://www.synapse.org/\#!Synapse:syn2700200}}}$^,$\footnote{ {\url{https://www.synapse.org/\#!Synapse:syn2501858}}} from the first subchallenge of the DREAM Challenge \citep{noren2016crowdsourcing}.
+We chose the submission of the team with the lowest score in the leaderboard with accessible files, which is the team \textit{Snail}.
 The training dataset has $191$ samples, among which $136$ patients have complete remission.
-The ground truth labels of the training samples can be reached at \href{https://www.synapse.org/#!Synapse:syn2501858}{https://www.synapse.org/\#!Synapse:syn2501858} and the submission of team Snail can be found at \href{https://www.synapse.org/#!Synapse:syn2700200}{https://www.synapse.org/\#!Synapse:syn2700200}.
+Additionally, we used the UCI Heart Disease dataset \footnote{ {\url{https://archive.ics.uci.edu/ml/datasets/heart+disease}}} for the correctness analysis of \fw{}.
+In the test set, we have $54$ samples with binary outcome.

-\textbf{Synthetic Dataset:} Since we aimed to analyze the scalability of \fw{} at different settings, we generated a synthetic dataset with no restriction other than having the PCVs between $0$ and $1$.
+Moreoever, we aimed to analyze the scalability of \fw{} for different settings.
+For this purpose, we generated a synthetic dataset with no restriction other than having the PCVs between $0$ and $1$.